-- 2.19.
+2.17.
 As noted in para.
 2.9, more than one competent authority may be responsible for the regulatory control of transport in a State.
+For example, the following organizations may have roles and responsibilities concerning the safe transport of radioactive material:

+- (a) Agencies with responsibilities for transport; - (b) Agencies with responsibilities for dangerous goods; - (c) Agencies with responsibilities for health and safety; - (d) Agencies with responsibilities for radiation protection;

+4 Maintenance means the organized activity, both administrative and technical, of keeping structures, systems and components in good operating condition, including both preventive and corrective (or repair) aspects.
+Periodic maintenance is a form of preventive maintenance consisting of servicing, parts replacement, surveillance or testing at predetermined intervals of calendar time, operating time or number of cycles.
+IAEA Safety Glossary, 2018 Edition [9].

-For example, the following organizations may have roles and responsibilities concerning the safe transport of radioactive material: - (a) Agencies with responsibilities for transport; - (b) Agencies with responsibilities for dangerous goods; - (c) Agencies with responsibilities for health and safety; - (d) Agencies with responsibilities for radiation protection; - (e) Law enforcement agencies; - (f) Customs agencies; - (g) Post offices; - (h) National research institutes and institutes for materials testing; - (i) Institutions that provide training and education. - 2.20.
-The competent authority should arrange regular meetings for the parties within this complex network of agencies and persons in order to facilitate the following: - (a) An exchange of information regarding existing regulations for the transport of radioactive material: - (b) An exchange of information on changes to national laws and regulations as well as changes to the Transport Regulations [1]; - (c) A complete programme of training for personnel at all levels; - (d) Consistent application of inspection and enforcement relating to compliance assurance; - (e) A regular review of all measures for emergency response, including the responsibilities of the competent authority, the industry for the transport of radioactive material and other relevant agencies; - (f) A suitable forum for the discussion and resolution of issues relating to the Transport Regulations [1] and compliance assurance. - 2.21.
-The appropriate competent authority should put in place formal agreements with agencies responsible for national regulations that may have an interface with the Transport Regulations [1].
-Examples of such agencies are as follows: - (a) Other technical regulatory bodies; - (b) National agencies involved in accounting for and control and physical protection of nuclear material; - (c) National agencies involved in the security of nuclear material and other radioactive material; - (d) Customs agencies; - (e) Environmental agencies; - (f) Agencies with responsibilities for toxic waste; - (g) Agencies with responsibilities for emergency preparedness and response. - 2.22.
+- (e) Agencies with responsibilities for emergency preparedness and response; - (f) Law enforcement agencies; - (g) Customs agencies; - (h) Post offices; - (i) National research institutes and institutes for materials testing; - (j) Institutions that provide training and education.

+2.18.
+The competent authority should arrange regular meetings for the parties within this complex network of agencies and persons in order to facilitate the following:

+- (a) An exchange of information regarding existing regulations for the transport of radioactive material; - (b) An exchange of information on changes to national laws and regulations as well as changes to the Transport Regulations; - (c) A complete programme of training for personnel at all levels; - (d) Consistent application of inspection and enforcement relating to compliance assurance; - (e) A regular review of all measures for emergency response, including the responsibilities of the competent authority, the industry for the transport of radioactive material and other relevant agencies; - (f) A suitable forum for the discussion and resolution of issues relating to the Transport Regulations and compliance assurance.

+2.19.
+The appropriate competent authority should put in place formal agreements with agencies responsible for national regulations that may have an interface with the Transport Regulations.
+Examples of such agencies are as follows:

+- (a) Other technical regulatory bodies; - (b) Agencies with responsibility for transport; - (c) Agencies with responsibilities for transport modes; - (d) National agencies involved in accounting for and control and physical protection of nuclear material; - (e) National agencies involved in the security of nuclear material and other radioactive material; - (f) Customs agencies; - (g) Environmental agencies; - (h) Agencies with responsibilities for dangerous goods; - (i) Agencies with responsibilities for radioactive and/or hazardous waste; - (j) Agencies with responsibilities for emergency preparedness and response.

+2.20.
 In the case of agencies responsible for security of nuclear and other radioactive material, accounting for and control of nuclear material, and physical protection of nuclear material, the requirements in some States necessitate that the competent authority maintains total control over all transit, import, export and inland shipments relating to nuclear material and other radioactive material.
-In such cases, some applications in connection with the transfer of such material are required to be checked by the competent authority prior to shipment, to confirm that all proposed shipments and packages are in compliance with the Transport Regulations [1].
-Such checks are often required by national regulations irrespective of whether the proposed shipment or package requires approval in accordance with the Transport Regulations [1].
+In such cases, some applications in connection with the transfer of such material need to be checked by the competent authority prior to shipment, to confirm that all proposed shipments and packages are in compliance with the Transport Regulations.
+Such checks are often required by national regulations irrespective of whether the proposed shipment or package requires approval in accordance with the Transport Regulations.
 In such cases the liaison between the supervising authorities should be extremely close.